GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_modul_3_exercises.md

     * Import vector data into QGIS
     * Select features by hand
     * Export selected features as a new geodata set
-    * Select/ extract features by attribute
+    * Select/extract features by attribute
     * Select/extract features  by location
     * Manipulate attribute tables
     * Use categorized classification